thenumbernine/farm-game/README.md

 - plants
 	- redo all the tree / bush / plant pics procedurally or something, esp to have one per 792 plants listed at the store right now.
 	- unique seed sprites, to go with the unique veg and plant and fruit sprites.
+	- only grow plants if their ground is watered
+		- rain also waters
+		- so does sprinklers
+		- so does near a body of water (lake, river, etc)
+			- irrigation also waters
+	- if a plant isn't watered, if it's native to the biome then it still grows
+	- maybe something about plant root system vs soil moisture vs Ph balance etc ...
 - economy
 	- limit the seed shop to a subset of all seeds.  maybe multiple seed shops?
 		- higher price for more exotic seeds?